openmiblab/challenge-spiro/README.md

 python -m challenge_spiro.compute_dummy_scores
 ```

 If you include the benchmark method in the `SOLUTIONS` register, this can take a few hours to compute.
-When it finishes, you will find a new folder *dummy_secrets* with the outputs, especially a leagure table in csv format with scores and ranking for all the registered methods.
+When it finishes, you will find a new folder *dummy_secrets* with the outputs, including a league table in csv format.

 **Note (1)**: The challenge distribution also contains the script *compute_official_scores.py* which is used to compute the actual score for all submissions.
 The script is included for transparency but can only be run by organisers who have access to the `secrets` folder.